 Each year, we identify core programs for US support, so that our American friends and donors can truly visualize the impact of their giving.
 Of course, we also view our donors as true partners in our mission, and so we invite them to support any Children’s Medical & Research Foundation programs that may fit within their charitable vision.
-You can learn more about the breadth of these programs by visiting our Irish site.In 2016, the following have been selected as our US flagship programs:
+You can learn more about the breadth of these programs by visiting our Irish site.In recent years, the following have been selected as our US flagship programs:

 Cardiac Day Unit